Center-Fed Pinching Antenna System (C-PASS): Modeling, Analysis, and Beamforming Design: Numerical Results

 Fig.~\ref{sim:attenuation} investigates the impact of in-waveguide attenuation by comparing the sum-rate performance of C-PASS and the multi-waveguide PASS under three scenarios: the ideal no-attenuation case with $\alpha=0$~\cite{ding2025flexible}, the low-attenuation case with $\alpha=0.0092$~\cite{xu2025pinching}, and the high-attenuation case with $\alpha=0.2095$~\cite{vu2021experimental}.
 It is observed that the performance of the multi-waveguide PASS deteriorates significantly as the attenuation coefficient increases, particularly in the large-$M$ regime.
 This degradation is attributed to the accumulated propagation loss along the long in-waveguide transmission, which becomes a critical bottleneck for the end-fed multi-waveguide architecture.
 In contrast, C-PASS exhibits remarkable robustness to attenuation.
 Specifically, the performance degradation in the low-attenuation scenario is negligible compared to the ideal case.
 Even in the high-attenuation scenario with $M=17$, the C-PASS incurs a loss of only $0.5$ dB relative to the ideal baseline.
 Notably, in this specific setting, the C-PASS achieves a performance gain of approximately $10$ dB over the multi-waveguide baseline.
+Therefore, the relative gain of C-PASS becomes more pronounced as the attenuation coefficient increases, since distributed center feeding shortens the effective guided propagation path and avoids the accumulated loss of end-fed architectures.